 1845 N. Western Ave.
-2R
+2R Chicago, IL

 The word “Conversation” is the tipoff that this store has an intentionally warm and inviting atmosphere.
 Patrick Brower and W. Dal Bush are two extremely dapper gentlemen (I’ve never even seen a picture of them not in suits), and everything about their operation is classy, thoughtful, and well designed.
 In fact, if a comic shop could win an award for graphic design, Challengers would have it in the bag.
 The store is visually striking, like a White Stripes album cover, with their red bookshelves and matching chairs that encouraging hanging out.
 They often have gallery exhibits of original art, support local artists, and even have a drawing desk in the store for visiting cartoonists to use!
 Their brand new Sidekicks store-within-a-store, dedicated to kids’ graphic novels, makes Challengers Comics + Conversation one of the most progressive stores in the country.